How is Your Bank Lending?

 How Bank Processes Have Shifted

 How has the process changed?
-Be prepared for a lot more questions about your business, its financial performance, its customers and its future.
+Be prepared for a lot more questions about your business, its financial performance, its customers, and its future.
 We see business owners at times getting offended by the level of questions that can be asked.
 “They never asked that before” is a common complaint.
 You are in the majority if you are hearing that.
 Don’t be alarmed, use it as an opportunity to make a strong case why they should still love you.
 We have also seen deals take longer to get done.
 Allot more time accordingly.

 How might the deal look?
-Rates are clearly higher overall, as core interest rates have risen, but the spread over the whatever index the bank is using is also higher than it was a year ago.
+Rates are clearly higher overall, as core interest rates have risen, but the spread over the index the bank is using is also higher than it was previously.
 Fees are much more common, including higher origination fees.
 Unused line fees on lines of credit are commonplace as well, so you could pay more to just have capacity.
 And meaningful deposits at the lending bank are a norm, even to the point that we are seeing significant covenants tied to cash balances on hand.
 Be prepared for terms you may not have seen in a while, if ever.

 Based on all this, a few points of caution and steps to take.

 - Ask to see deal points in writing as early as possible.
-The lending industry, like many others has struggled to source talent.
+The lending industry, like many others, has struggled to source talent.
 We have seen too many instances where the relationship banker does not understand what the bank can actually get done and deliver on.
 They likely will not put anything in writing that has not been vetted to some level.
 You cannot afford to be on the receiving end of a prolonged no.

 Keep growing boldly.